Clucch/UNIVE-class-schedule-extractor/README.md

 ## Overview

-Managing a university class schedule can be cumbersome, especially when the schedule is not presented in a user-friendly format on the university's website.
+Managing a university class schedule can be tricky, especially when the schedule is not presented in a user-friendly (or automation-friendly) format on the university's website.
 This repository provides a solution by offering two Python scripts that automate the process:

 1. **Class Schedule Extraction:** This CLI script (`schedule_extractor.py`) extracts the class schedule from the university's website and saves it in a structured JSON format.
 The JSON format makes it easier to manipulate and import the schedule data into other applications.